fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 3: _Historical Theory_ VI
 - _Historical Theory_, 185--196 (Ch.
 10: Conclusion).
-- Peruse the Metahistory site.
+- Peruse the [Metahistory site](https://unm-historiography.github.io/metahistory/) again so you are familiar with the essays, their style, strengths and weaknesses.
+Pick an essay you want to edit according to the [revision guide](revision-guide).

+{% include alert.html class='info' title='In class' text="
+- _Historical Theory_ Wrap up discussion
+- Discuss the editing assignment due next Monday, including the GitHub process for editing and posting revisions.
+"%}

 ## Week 12
 ### 8: Metahistory Review and Historiographical Research Methods
-- No new reading.
+- No new reading

-{% include alert.html class='danger' title='Metahistory reflection' text="
+{% include alert.html class='danger' title='Essay revisions due' text="
+Complete AND COMMIT your edits.
+Please make sure you are following the [revision guide](revision-guide) "%}

+{% include alert.html class='info' title='In class' text="
-For your reflection today: What questions do we need to be asking to make _Metahistory_ most usable for students learning the basics of historiography?
+What questions do we need to be asking to make _Metahistory_ most usable for students learning the basics of historiography?
 - What are the strengths and weaknesses of what's already there?
 - What you find to be lacking?
 - What kinds of topics aren't there that should be?
 - Where did you get confused in class and wished you had a essay to help you?
 - What topic do you want to write about?
 "%}

+### 10: Public History

 {% include alert.html class='info' title='In class' text="
 Today we'll go over the basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.